tygerbytes/mailgun-webhooks/README.md

 3. Run the project in Visual Studio (*not Visual Studio Code if you want the full development experience*)
 4. Run ngrok and point it against your visual studio dev server
 5. Head over to the mailgun webhooks page for your site, for example https://app.mailgun.com/app/sending/domains/example.com/webhooks.
 From there you can paste in your URL and see what happens.
-As coded, the URL might look something like https://deadbeef.ngrok.io/api/tygerbytes/mailgun/epicpermfail.
+As coded, the URL might look something like https://deadbeef.ngrok.io/api/tygerbytes/mailgun/webhook.
+6. Create new implementations of `IResponseStrategy` to customize all the response things.

 Have fun. 😊